SimYuanYee/ID-assignment-/README.md

-Feature 1- Allow users to click on links at the bottom of the page to proceed to the next page Feature 2-Allow users to to fill in their required email address at the last page for me to contact them
+Feature 1- Allow users to click on links at the bottom of the page to proceed to the next page Feature 2-Allow users to to fill in their required email address at the last page for me to contact them Geature 3- Allow users to click on sections at the bottom of certain pages to see more info

 Technolgies Used
 -------------------